Saturday, May 24, 2025

 Preamble

-This is the fourty-third post in a new Art Resource series that specifically focuses on techniques used in creating artworks.
+This is the fourty-fourth post in a new Art Resource series that specifically focuses on techniques used in creating artworks.
 For your convenience I have listed all the posts in this new series below:

 Drawing Art